vladysor/SensEdu/docs/Contributing/index.md

 ## How to Contribute

 ### Report Bugs
-Found a bug or unexpected behavior?
+Found a bug or unexpected behaviour?
 Help us fix it:
 1. Search for existing [issue] to avoid duplicates
 2. Create a new [issue] with `bug` label, providing:
    1. Steps to reproduce